 It is controversial whether the Romans maintained a military presence to protect the ford across which the convoys of lead from Wirksworth joined Rykneld Way en route for the North Sea ports.

 However, in Anglo Saxon times it would seem to have been occupied by persons of some position, and in Norman times, Henry de Ferrars built a substantial castle.
 During this period, it was the centre of Duffield Frith, which extended over many miles radius.

 This site archives a book written by my grandfather in 1922, of which few copies remain.
-The pictures were taken by my great uncle.
+The pictures were taken by my great grandfather.
 The quality is poor at present because I have had to copy them from the halftones in the book.
 The originals, I imagine, have disappeared long ago.